-This is going to be personal preference but I have always hired movers from either Craigslist or Facebook.
+This is going to be a personal preference, but I have always hired movers from either Craigslist or Facebook.
 Now that Facebook has groups in almost every city for jobs, all you need to do is join that group and ask if people would be willing to help you move on that certain date.
-You will get many responses and I have personally never had any issues with the movers.
-For people that have big, expensive furniture I would personally hire a professional moving company.
+You will get many responses, and I have personally never had any issues with the movers.
+For people who have large, expensive furniture, I would personally hire a professional moving company.
 You can find professional movers on both Facebook and Craigslist with insurance.
-Yes, you are going to pay a little more but if your furniture is very expensive and heavy you need someone that understands and has experience in the process of moving.
+Yes, you are going to pay a little more, but if your furniture is very expensive and heavy, you need someone who understands and has experience in the process of moving.

-The moving companies on Facebook and Craigslist usually have a minimum amount of hours you need to hire them for.
-A few of the moves, I hired only two guys.
+The moving companies on Facebook and Craigslist usually have a minimum number of hours you need to hire them for.
+For a few of the moves, I hired only two guys.
 Problem?
-It took six or seven hours and they started to slow down by the end of the day.
-We learned, it’s better to hire one or two extra guys and get the job done in 4 hours rather than hire two and get it done in 10.
+It took six or seven hours, and they started to slow down by the end of the day.
+We learned that it’s better to hire one or two extra guys and get the job done in four hours rather than hire two and get it done in ten.

-This is not necessarily to save money, but definitely your sanity.
+This is for your sanity, not necessarily to save money.
 If you know you’re going to move within two or three months, start packing early.
-What we started doing was every Sunday we would pack one room.
-By the time moving day arrives the whole house is packed and you’re not dead tired because you just worked 70 hours the previous week trying to pack your whole house.
+What we started doing was packing one room every Sunday.
+By the time moving day arrives, the whole house is packed, and you’re not dead tired because you just worked 70 hours the previous week trying to pack your whole house.
 Packing early also allows you to go through things and figure out what you don’t want.
 Because you started early, you can have a yard sale and make some money on a Sunday or Saturday.

-The best place to get boxes is Facebook Marketplace or Craigslist.
-This will require you to start packing a little early because you don’t want to be driving all over the country for boxes but if you do get them for free, you’re going to save anywhere from 50 to $100.
-The one thing I can tell you not to do is wait till the last minute and buy your boxes from U-Haul.
+The best place to get boxes is on Facebook Marketplace or Craigslist.
+This will require you to start packing a little early because you don’t want to be driving all over the country for boxes, but if you do get them for free, you’re going to save anywhere from $50 to $100.
+The one thing I can tell you not to do is wait until the last minute and buy your boxes from U-Haul.
 They are very expensive.
-If you have to wait till the last minute and need to purchase boxes, Walmart has the best-priced moving boxes.
-If you are moving to Temecula and want to watch a video on the Ultimate low tax community Click Here
+If you have to wait until the last minute and need to purchase boxes, Walmart has the best-priced moving boxes.
+If you are moving to Temecula and want to watch a video on the ultimate low-tax community, Click Here

-Start saving your Sunday newspaper because you’re going to need it.
-Especially if you have nice China or dishes.
+Start saving your Sunday newspaper, because you’re going to need it.
+Particularly if you have fine china or dishes.
 You will use a lot more paper than you think.
-Again, I can’t stress this enough start the moving process the moment you find out you were moving.
+Again, I can’t stress this enough: start the moving process the moment you find out you’re moving.

 There is nothing worse than getting to your destination and realizing you’re very thirsty without water or snacks around.
-Before you leave the house make sure you have a small cooler filled with cold water and snacks and put it in the back of the U-Haul.
-Of course, you can go to the grocery store when you get to your destination but that’s the last thing your going to want to do.
-Plus, you have movers going in and out of your house with furniture and boxes and need to explain whether they go upstairs or downstairs and which room.
+Before you leave the house, make sure you have a small cooler filled with cold water and snacks and put it in the back of the U-Haul.

-Okay, guys, we’ve learned this over the years coming from Arizona to California.
-If you are moving from out of state and coming into California make sure you fill up your U-Haul before you hit the California border.
+Okay, guys, we’ve learned this over the years, coming from Arizona to California.
+If you are moving from out of state and coming into California, make sure you fill up your U-Haul before you hit the California border.
 Most states have gas that is much less expensive than California.
-With the size of the U-Haul tank, you will save $30- $40 just on gas filling up in a state like Arizona.
+In a state like Arizona, the size of the U-Haul tank will save you $30 to $40 just on gas.

-Before you go rent your U-Haul it’s a good idea to call your insurance company and figure out what they cover when renting a moving truck.
-When you get to U-Haul they’re going to try and sell you everything but their kids in regards to insurance.
-It’s nice to know what your insurance covers so you’re not paying double or for something you don’t need.
+Before you go rent your U-Haul, it’s a good idea to call your insurance company and figure out what they cover when renting a moving truck.
+When you arrive at U-Haul, they will try to sell you everything except their children in terms of the insurance.
+It’s useful to understand what your insurance covers so you don’t pay twice or for something you don’t require.

 We learned this lesson from our last move.
-It was sort of by accident actually.
+It was sort of an accident, actually.
 Before we left the beach and moved, I threw out or sold everything I possibly could.
-At first, my wife was pissed, but once you realize that Facebook Marketplace has amazing things for sale, at prices that are half the price of what you would buy new, it was not a bad idea.
-GET RID OF YOUR THINGS!
-Instead of making two trips with a 26 ft U-Haul get rid of that dining table and just buy a new one.
+My wife was furious at first, but once you realize that Facebook Marketplace has amazing things for sale at half the price of new, it’s not such a bad idea.
+Get rid of your things!
+Instead of making two trips with a 26-foot U-Haul, get rid of that dining table and just buy a new one.
 Sell that $40 TV stand and buy a nicer one for $40 when you actually get to your new home.
 There are also tons of garage sales in this area.
-Take a Saturday morning, drive around and pick up a few things that are 1/3 the price new.
-Temecula is a community that has a lot of nice homes and people are always selling really nice things.
+Spend a Saturday morning shopping for a few items that are one-third the price of new.
+Temecula is a community that has a lot of nice homes, and people are always selling really nice things.